 You can take steps at home to reduce symptoms of ulcerative colitis.

-colitis can affect every aspect of your life.
-So you may want to seek counseling or social support from family, friends, or clergy.
+Ulcerative colitis can affect every aspect of your life.
+You may want to seek counseling or social support from family, friends, or clergy.

 Helping a child

 Children tend to have a harder time than adults in managing the disease.
 So your support is very important.